opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_node_v3.md

 * `k8s_tags` - (Optional) Tags of a Kubernetes node, key/value pair format.

 * `annotations` - (Optional) Node annotation, key/value pair format.
 Changing this parameter will create a new resource.

-* `flavor_id` - (Required) Specifies the flavor id.
-Changing this parameter will create a new resource.

-* `availability_zone` - (Required) specify the name of the available partition (AZ).
-Changing this parameter will create a new resource.

-* `key_pair` - (Required) Key pair name when logging in to select the key pair mode.
-Changing this parameter will create a new resource.

 * `eip_ids` - (Optional) List of existing elastic IP IDs.